leegivhan/CS50x/wk02/ceasar/ceasar-pseudo.md

 - Prompt user for text
 "plaintext: "

+- Shift all characters from the string by 1.

 Only rotate alphabetical letters.
 Lower case letters should remain lower case letters.
 Uppercase letters should remain uppercase.
 If it's neither a lower case or uppercase letter, print it as is.